schalkneethling/150days-of-html/content/book/day020/_index.md

 ---
-title: Chapter 20 | The hgroup, address and heading elements
+title: Chapter 20 | The paragraph, hr, pre and blockquote elements
 keywords: html, html standard, how-to, learn html
 description: In this chapter we start looking at the grouping content elements in HTML.
 menu: